Royal Botanic Garden, Sydney: Flying foxes

-The Royal Botanic Garden was for decades home to a large colony of native Grey-headed Flying Foxes, a large species of fruit bat.
+The Royal Botanic Garden was for decades home to a large colony of native grey-headed flying foxes, a large species of fruit bat.
 The colony (estimated to be over 20,000 strong at times) caused significant damage to the trees used for roosting, especially around the Palm Grove Centre where dozens of historic trees were killed or severely damaged.

-In May 2010 the trust announced a plan to evict the colony from the gardens by driving them away with repeated playing of extremely loud recorded noise.
+In May 2010, the trust announced a plan to evict the colony from the gardens by driving them away with repeated playing of extremely loud recorded noise.
 This plan was subsequently held up for several years by court action instigated by an animal welfare group but approval was finally given to the trust to proceed in June 2012.
 By June 2013 the bats had entirely left the Garden and the damaged trees had started to recover.

-In an ironic coda, many of the bats displaced from the garden were found to have moved to a native bushland site on the north coast of New South Wales which was scheduled to be destroyed for an upgrade of the Pacific Highway, the main road linking Sydney with Brisbane.
+In 2014, many of the bats displaced from the garden were found to have moved to a native bushland site on the north coast of New South Wales, which was scheduled to be destroyed for an upgrade of the Pacific Highway, the main road linking Sydney with Brisbane.
 The destruction of the forest and displacement of that colony became a publicly contentious environment-versus-development issue in early 2014 and the building of the road was delayed pending a court-ordered federal government environmental assessment.

-Heritage listing

-As at 22 September 1998, the Royal Botanic Garden and The Domain collectively are of exceptional national, state and local significance as: